dev-domagojsamardzic/visit-tracker/README.md

 You don’t need to create the database manually.
 The Docker container handles database creation, user setup, and privilege assignment. \
 Additionally, the ```database/migration.sql``` file is responsible for creating the visits table.
 This file is located in the docker-entrypoint-initdb.d directory, so it is automatically executed when the container is created.

+***Since the database contains only a single table, I believe that creating a graphical DB schema is unnecessary, as all the necessary information can be found in the ``migration.sql`` file.***

 ### 3. User Interface (PHP, HTML, CSS)
 The user interface is built using PHP.
 It allows users to:
 - See a table of websites with the number of unique visits.